Fierce fighting as East Libyan forces close in on last Benghazi holdout

 Three years ago Libya split into two broad and shifting rival alliances based in the east and west of the country, loyal to competing governments, worsening the turmoil that followed a 2011 uprising that ousted veteran ruler Muammar Gaddafi.

-Haftar's LNA has gained ground in Benghazi and other parts of eastern and southern Libya while rejecting a U.N.-backed government that arrived in the capital, Tripoli, in March 2016.
+Haftar's LNA has gained ground in Benghazi and other parts of eastern and southern Libya while rejecting a United Nations-backed government that arrived in the capital, Tripoli, in March 2016.

-(Reporting by Ayman al-Warfalli; Writing by Aidan Lewis; Editing by Gareth Jones)
+Reporting by Ayman al-Warfalli; Writing by Aidan Lewis; Editing by Gareth Jones and Jonathan Oatis